marco-a/TIL/README.md

 # TIL

-20.02.2017 - Get PID from a port: `lsof -n -i :PORT` for example to get the process that is using port 80: `lsof -n -i :80`.
+20.02.2017 - Get PID from a port: `lsof -n -i :PORT | grep LISTEN` for example to get the process that is using port 80: `lsof -n -i :80 | grep LISTEN`.
+01.03.2017 - `tput` is a useful command to interact with a TTY:
+  - `tput cols` get number of columns.
+  - `tput lines` get number of lines.
+  - `tput sc` save cursor position.
+  - `tput rc` restore cursor position.
+  - `tput colors` get number of supported colors.

 ## General commands

 - Switch directory: `cd <path>`